may/calmwater1/README.txt

 todo some documentation
-h to list habits
+h - to list habits
-h foo to complete foo for the day
+h foo - to complete foo for the day h foo yesterday - to complete foo for yesterday h wc - to create a word count habit h wc 500 - to complete the word count goal for today, with a total word count of 500 for the document (the software will calculate today's word count)

 alias extbrain='rlwrap ruby ~/Dropbox/scripts/extbrain-dev/main.rb'